ftsox/market_data_provider/README.md

 ## Production

+### Docker

+Build the image in project root directory: `docker build .` then push to docker hub: `docker push  bbftso/ftsojs`.
+Note that the images need to be tagged before pushing: `docker tag image_hash bbftso/ftsojs`.

+###Deployment
 Make sure docker-compose and docker are installed on the instance.

 Setup the enviornment variable in the `docker-compose.yml` file similarly to the `.env` file without quotes then: